Council/Manager Form of Government

 The City Council consists of seven members.
-They are elected by the citizens of Marion.
 Three of the members, including the Mayor, are known as Council Members at large.
 They are nominated and elected by the qualified electors of the City at large.
-The other four Council members are nominated by wards but elected in the regular City election by voters at large.
+The other four Council members are nominated and elected by the qualified voters in their respective wards.

 To be eligible to be elected to and to retain a Council position, a person must be a registered voter of Marion and if seeking or elected to represent a Council ward, then that person must be a legal resident of that ward at the time petition is filed and at the time of the election.
 The City Council members are elected for 4-year terms.